Funding bands are always a source of potential confusion, so we thought we’d dedicate a bit of time to discussing them.

 What are funding bands, you might ask?
 Good question.
-The government’s new Trailblazer-led apprenticeship standards have been redesigned from the ground up by employers in various sectors.
-Regulated qualifications, to employers, were unsatisfactory, and the new Trailblazer apprenticeship standards will more closely meet the needs of the employers since the employers themselves designed them.
-400 standards have been developed in areas as widely varied as Adult Care Worker, Hospitality Supervisor, Mortgage Adviser, Commis Chef and Rail Engineering Technician.
+Apprenticeship standards have been redesigned from the ground up by employers in various sectors.
+Regulated qualifications, to employers, were unsatisfactory, and the new approach more closely meets the needs of the employers since they themselves have designed them.
+More than 500 standards have now been developed in a wide range of sectors, including Healthcare, Hair and Beauty, and Retail.

 The delivery of training and assessment of these standards will be mostly funded by the government (with some exceptions).
-For organisations that pay the government’s new Apprenticeship Levy, and for all other organisations after 2018, the government will be funding apprenticeship training and assessment for all apprentices.
+For organisations that pay the Apprenticeship Levy, and for all other organisations after 2018, the government will be funding apprenticeship training and assessment for all Apprentices.
+You can learn more about the Apprenticeship Levy here.

 The maximum amount of money allocated to each standard falls into one of 30 bands, ranging from £1,500 to £27,000.
 Here is a graph of which bands correspond to which level of funding: